 The connected home is a dual benefit for both the Insurer and the Insured.
 Smart home sensors will alert the homeowner and the insurance provider via their connected mobile solutions about a roof that is about to fall before it falls.
 And in turn, the homeowner can either take action beforehand and claim lesser insurance or in adverse negligence, the insurer can bring down the valuation of the house and thus gaining premium upsell.

-Connected homes will also generate data and insights which can power personalization services on insurer’s mobile app.
+Connected homes will also generate data and insights which can power personalization services on the insurer’s mobile app.

 And with this data being in the future on Blockchain and Distributed Ledgers, mobile claim processing and handling will be faster than before.

-The same principles will not only apply to our Condos and Apartments but also to Large Industrial Warehouses and Factories fitted with Insurer approved iOT devices and mobile apps solutions.
-Insurers will have to re-evaluate their iOT based mobile strategy for both Retail and Enterprise Customers.
+The same principles will not only apply to our Condos and Apartments but also to Large Industrial Warehouses and Factories fitted with Insurer approved IoT devices and mobile apps solutions.
+Insurers will have to re-evaluate their IoT based mobile strategy for both Retail and Enterprise Customers.

-iOT enabled Mobile Strategy for Insurance is in an interesting space right now.
+IoT enabled Mobile Strategy for Insurance is in an interesting space right now.

-Key steering factors will depend on device & platform ecosystem, data control & access and the overall ecosystem of users willing to let Insurers use their connected data to personalize their offerings on the m-Insurance apps.
+Key steering factors will depend on device & platform ecosystem, data control & access and the overall ecosystem of users willing to let Insurers use their connected data to personalize their offerings on them-Insurance apps.
 But the biggest benefit of this disruption will go to the early adopters and the innovators in the Insurance industry.
 And the ones who delay their decisions will surely miss the bus!